 Currently, she is an Assistant Professor and Head of Archives at Bronx Community College, CUNY.
 As the college archivist, she is actively collecting oral history interviews, documents, and images from the community, as well as promoting public engagement with the archives through the creation of digital humanities initiatives and collaborations with local community organizations.

 Cynthia’s current research interests are centered on using oral history methodology to understand issues of equity, inclusion, diversity and anti-racism in higher education.
 She has presented and published on several community-based oral history projects that have focused on gentrification, housing justice and student activism.
-Her multimedia & storytelling work has been exhibited at artist collectives and art venues across the city.
-Cynthia received her Master’s degree in Politics from the New School and her Master’s degree in Library and Information Science, with a certificate in Archival Management, from Pratt Institute.
+Her multimedia & storytelling work has been shown in solo and group exhibits throughout the city.

 A first generation Ecuadorian American, Cynthia was born in Jackson Heights, Queens and raised in several neighborhoods in Queens and Brooklyn.
 She lives in Bushwick, Brooklyn.
 Other current obsessions include running, traveling, and cooking at home with her son for family and friends.